 After speaking to Nat Young and Josh Kerr about flow, whose responses echoed the sentiment ‘flow – I’m always in flow, it’s what a I live for’, the legend himself talked about how he sees flow and how he plugs-in.

-How did you feel when you re in it (Flow) and what was your top experiences like?
+Cameron: How did you feel when you’re in it (Flow) and what was your top experiences like?

-Yeah.
-Describe when you were actually in it and on the wave, ~sort of~ the highest points.
+Cameron: Yeah.
+Describe when you were actually in it and on the wave, what were the highest points?

-Obviously the critical elements of surfing, the big wave and the consequences of it hurting when it goes wrong help us to kind of push into that pocket and out of our brain and into that moment where we find flow.
+Cameron: Obviously the critical elements of surfing, the big wave and the consequences of it hurting when it goes wrong help us to kind of push into that pocket and out of our brain and into that moment where we find flow.
 Is there anything else that you feel is a big help to kind of plugging into that?
-Is there anything that you do, maybe not consciously, or maybe preparation that leads up to it the morning of, or just before you re about to paddle, or when you re looking at the waves before you head out?
+Is there anything that you do, maybe not consciously, or maybe preparation that leads up to it the morning of, or just before you’re about to paddle, or when you’re looking at the waves before you head out?

 Andrew is a performance coach currently working in New Zealand at the U21 Football World Cup.
 He kindly agreed to an interview with The Flow Centre so we could pick his brains about how he helps top athletes to plug into flow and peak performance.

-ÔÇ£If you want to find flow in your performance, practise it in training we need to practice under pressure.ÔÇØ His words echo one of The Flow Centre core messages if we want to experience flow, then we need to train for it.
+Cameron: Your words echo one of The Flow Centre’s core messages; if we want to experience flow, then we need to train for it.
 What was the philosophy of your company Brain Builder?

 Andrew: Performing under pressure.
 Pressure is a concept and it is different for everyone, when you put your whole self into the performance, and approach pressure with our competitive fire never give up attitude the pressure reduces.
-It’s very hard to make it as a professional so if we are not willing to make our bed in the morning how can we expect to make it in professional sport.ÔÇØ
+It’s very hard to make it as a professional so if we are not willing to make our bed in the morning how can we expect to make it in professional sport?

-What is the difference between good/best performers and great performers?
+Cameron: What is the difference between good/ the best performers and great performers?